oracle/node-oracledb/doc/api.md

 Prefetching is the number of additional rows the underlying Oracle client library fetches whenever node-oracledb requests query data from the database.
-Prefetching is a tuning option to maximize data transfer efficiency and minimize [round-trips][124] to the database.
+Prefetching is a tuning option to maximize data transfer efficiency and minimize [round-trips](#roundtrips) to the database.
 The prefetch size does not affect when, or how many, rows are returned by node-oracledb to the application.
 The cache management is transparently handled by the Oracle client libraries.
 Note, standard node-oracledb fetch tuning is via [`fetchArraySize`](#propdbfetcharraysize), but changing the prefetch value can be useful in some cases such as when modifying the application is not feasible.